AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/cli.md

 ### Using Gradle

-You can find tutorials about how to setup a project with gradle and how to create configuration files for all the incarnations at the [Github's Alchemist Page][github]
+You can find tutorials about how to setup a project with gradle and how to create configuration files for any incarnation [here][github]

 ### Using the redistributable jar and the graphical interface